Academic Program Guide

 English 9/10

-In this arts-infused English class, students further develop and refine strong reading and response skills through the examination of novels, plays, short stories,poetry, fables, mythology, and essays.
+In this arts-infused English course, students further develop and refine strong reading and response skills through the examination of novels, plays, short stories, poetry, fables, mythology, and essays.
 Over the course of a two-year rotation, students may respond to text through writing in a variety of modes, written comprehension exams, group and individual presentations, artistic projects, and classroom discussions.
 English 9/10 offers an Honors Extension for students wishing to pursue an enhanced exploration of the course content and a greater academic challenge.
-Grades: 9 & 10.

 Literature & Composition 11/ Advanced Placement Lit & Comp 12